Snarvid82/terraform-portfolio-project/README.md

 *   **Tags:**  Add descriptive tags to resources for better organization and management.

 These options should be defined using `variables.tf` and updated using `terraform.tfvars` or environment variables.

-## Contributing Guidelines

-Contributions are welcome!
-To contribute to this project, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive commit messages.
-4. Test your changes thoroughly.
-5. Submit a pull request to the main branch.

-Please adhere to the project's coding style and conventions.

-## License Information

-This project has no license currently specified.
-All rights are reserved by Snarvid82.

-## Acknowledgments

-*   [Terraform](https://www.terraform.io/) - For providing the Infrastructure as Code platform.
-*   [HashiCorp](https://www.hashicorp.com/) - For building tools used to ease development.